-According to the information provided to us concerning your proposed project, apparently there is no federal involvement in your project.
-However, please note that the state law is less restrictive than the federal cultural resource laws concerning archaeology, therefore if your project will use federal loans or grants, need federal agency permits or federal property then your project must be reviewed by us under a slightly different procedure under the National Historic Preservation Act of 1966, as amended.
+According to the information you have provided concerning your proposed project, apparently there is no federal involvement in your project.
+However, please note that the state law is less restrictive than the federal cultural resource laws concerning archaeology.
+If your project will use federal loans or grants, need federal agency permits, use federal property, or involve assistance from a federal agency, then your project must be reviewed under the National Historic Preservation Act of 1966, as amended.
 Please notify us immediately if such is the case.